ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 * Read about *methodology* and *data codebook*
 * How many rows and columns are in the data?
 * What does each variable mean?
 What units are data recorded in?
+* What variables could be used as target variable?
+What variables could be used as features from which to learn?
 * How was data collected?
 Identify sampling issues, timeliness issues, fairness issues, etc.

 This is the step that is most often skipped, but it is by far the most essential!